FacuFD/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

+# Getting and Cleaning Data Week 4 Assignment
-# This is the repository for the final assignment of the Getting and Cleaning Data course.
+This is the repository for the final assignment of the Getting and Cleaning Data course.

 To get started, load the dplyr package in R studio, download and unzip the files from the link below.